clebert/aws-simple/README.md

                                       [string] [default: "aws-simple.config.js"]
   --max-age   The maximum age (in days) of a stack, all older stacks will be
-              deleted                                     [number] [default: 30] --preserve  Optional tag names that prevent a stack from being deleted regardless of its age                                      [array] --yes       The confirmation message will automatically be answered with Yes [boolean] [default: false]
+              deleted                                     [number] [default: 30] --preserve  Optional tags that prevent a stack from being deleted regardless of its age                                                 [array] --yes       The confirmation message will automatically be answered with Yes [boolean] [default: false]